 - Serve in one fall session and one winter/spring session.

 - ***All sessions run until the end of June and therefore, interns MUST commit to participate through the end of June.
 (Do not apply if you cannot participate through June.)

 - Located within a short bus ride of Pitt’s Oakland campus on Stanwix Street in downtown Pittsburgh

 - We serve meals at all trainings and session meetings and will pay for parking should interns choose to drive downtown.

-Two term commitment required.
-Students register for 2 credits for Fall Term and 1 credit for Spring Term.
-Students receive an incomplete for fall term which is changed upon successful completion of the Spring Term.
+Terms Offered: Students register for 2 credits for Fall Term and 1 credit for Spring Term.

 Number of Students: 2 students per year